Is the Xiaomi Mi Box S Still Worth Buying in 2023?

 It’s gotten to the point that even cheap Android TV devices have pretty decent performance.

-Even with that, I was pleasantly surprised by just how good the Mi Box S felt.
+Even with that, I was pleasantly surprised by how good the Mi Box S felt.
 TV playback from YouTube and Amazon Prime Video was seamless, even at higher resolutions.

-All in all, I think the performance is great, as long as you have the right expectations.
+Overall, I think the performance is great, as long as you have the right expectations.

 Mi Box S vs. NVIDIA Shield 2019 ‘Tube’

-However, when the 2019 Shield TV got a brand new design and lower price-tag, suddenly those comparisons made a bit more sense.
+However, when the 2019 Shield TV got a brand new design and lower price tag, suddenly, those comparisons made a bit more sense.

-As you might know, I’ve been an NVIDIA Shield owner for a long time.
+I’ve been an NVIDIA Shield owner for a long time.
 I actually have all three different versions of the Shield TV.

 In fact, on paper, the Mi Box S looks almost exactly like the Shield TV.